GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Reviews and pair programming provide programmers with something their work would not otherwise have: an audience.
-Sunlight, it is said is a powerful disinfectant.
-An immediate audience of one's peers provides immediate incentives to programmers to keep their code clear and comprehensible, as well as functional.
+> ### Email is a wonderful thing for people whose role in life is to be on top of things.
+But not for me; my role is to be on the bottom of things.
+What I do takes long hours of studying and uninterruptible concentration.
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts